 I told myself over and over there was nothing wrong with me.

 Then everything changed; private school was over and I was being thrust into public school.
 I hated it.
 The teachers did not listen, they did not understand.
-I was alone; there was no more
+I was alone; there was no more us

-.
 I could still only read at half the speed of the other kids and I could not read aloud at all.
 The teachers knew this and I was given “special” accommodations.
-I tried my hardest not to use them even though I needed them, because unlike my friends I had a secret, and I didn’t want any of them to find out – because then they would know that I was
+I tried my hardest not to use them even though I needed them, because unlike my friends I had a secret, and I didn’t want any of them to find out – because then they would know that I was different

 Sixth grade passed in a frustrating blur and I remember nothing educational.
 Seventh grade came and I was required to take Latin as a foreign language.
 It was horrible; I barely had a grasp of the English language.
 Suddenly a completely new one was being forced on me and because of that, someone found me out.
 A student asked my Latin teacher, “Why did Stacey get a checklist?”
 The teacher said, “Because she has accommodations.”
 After the test the same student said to me, “That’s not fair to the rest of us.
 What’s wrong

-with you?”
 I wanted to run away and never go back to school but I didn’t.
 I stayed firm, told him to shut up; it was none of his business.
 I was angry with the teacher for telling, and angry at the student for for voicing what I had spent all of my time in public school pretending did not exist.
 I never acted out at school because that was unacceptable, but at home, it was a different story.
 I screamed, cried and kicked things; I ripped up my homework and generally felt like a failure.

 With that in mind, I focused on what I could do to expand the RFB&D message to be a voice for other students.
 I used my artistic talent to design cards, letters, bookmarks and a painting for the newly built Maria Miller Center, since it is our Regional Headquarters.

 I will continue to use my voice to speak out for ‘Learning Through Listening’ because it just works.

 Through my art, I expressed what I could not in words, and began to see other things I could provide RFB&D. I began accompanying the South Carolina State Director to fund-raising and social functions.
 I met the donors and talked with them to explain that their donations were really helping.
 I would eventually talk with members of our State General Assembly to try to explain to them all the things that were possible for a child when someone just took a moment to care.
-I realize now that my drive to succeed and anger and hurt at being called out was all because of one fundamental thing: All children want to be recognized, and it’s easier to fight against frustration by drawing attention to yourself and away from the problem than to be forgotten about in the back of the classroom.
-With the knowledge that I will be using RFB&D for my years in college and graduate school, I will continue to use my art to help promote, and my voice to speak out for “Learning Through Listening” because it just works.
-I will be actively involved with RFB&D for the rest of my life if that means making posters or pamphlets to advocate on behalf of RFB&D or speaking at schools to raise awareness for dyslexia.
-RFB&D closes a window of chance that students think is their only shot at a future, and in turn opens doors of opportunity: not only giving them a chance, but a choice as well.